isar/hive/docs/boxes.md

 var box = Hive['myBox'];
 ```

-This is especially useful for Flutter apps because you don't need a `FutureBuilder` to get a box.
+This is especially useful for Flutter apps because you don't need to pass the box between widgets.

 ## Close box